GregBaugues/devrel.ai/docs/index.md

 * Few things frustrate a developer more than copy-pasting code that doesn't work.
 At Twilio we meticulously made sure all the code on the docs and blog worked.
 LLMs produce, almost by definition, "average code."
 How can you improve the odds that code suggested by LLMs for your product actually works the first time?

 * LLMs are trained on outdated versions of your docs and SDKs.
-Their knowledge cutoff is 12+ months in the past.
+There’s a ~12 month gap between the knowledge cutoff and the model shipping.
 There will always be more outdated code in the training data than up-to-date examples.
 How do you think about backwards compatibility and versioning?

 * Developers are leaving the IDE less than they used to.
 What tasks do developers currently accomplish by visiting your console that they could solve in the IDE via an agent? (eg, change a webhook? generate a new API key and save it to .env?)

-* What's unlocked if a developer installs your MCP server into their IDE?
-For instance, can you ensure they’re always using your up to date docs?
+* What capabilities unlock if a developer installs your MCP server into their IDE?

 * Will MCP servers become the primary way a developer interfaces with your product?